jasonmkfu/the-readability-sql-style-guide/Style Guide.md

     CU.StartDate >= '1/1/2000'
 </pre>
 ## <span style="color: red">B. Not so Good</span>
+* Employs the `USE` keyword to define the database context instead of using the fully qualified name
 <pre>
 <mark>USE AlohaCo;</mark>
-* Employes the USE keyword to define the database context instead of using the fully qualified name SELECT
+SELECT
       CU.Name
     , CU.StartDate